tardis-dev/serum-vial/README.md

 - `id` field is an unique id constructed by joining fill taker and fill maker order id

+- `takerAccount` and `makerAccount` fields are available since version `1.5.0` and provide info regarding maker and taker account addresses that constitute the trade

 ```ts
 {
   "type": "trade",